eformat/docker-eap-angular/README.md

 2. You also need to add RHN_USER and RHN_PASSWORD ARGs to the Dockerfile so that the RHEL7 image can subscribe to subscription manager

-Build and Deploy hola locally
+Build and Deploy locally
 -----------------------------

-1. Open a command prompt and navigate to the this locally cloned github repo:
+1. Open a command prompt and navigate to the this locally cloned github repo.
 2. Type this command to build the docker image: docker build -t=johnfosborneiii/rhel7-eap-angular .